apache/datafusion-ray/docs/README.md

 parallel execution within a single process.
 In this example, the level of concurrency was configured to be four, so we see `partitions={4 groups: [[ ... ]]` in the leaf `ParquetExec` nodes, with the filenames listed in four groups.

-_DataFusion will soon support parallel execution for single Parquet files but for now the parallelism is based on splitting the available files into separate groups, so RaySQL will not yet scale well for single-file inputs._

 Here is the full physical plan for query 3.

 ```text